Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 You must provide acceptable ID.

-If one of the couple do not have acceptable ID, that person may provide their birth certificate or immigration document – the other person must have acceptable ID
+If one of the couple do not have acceptable ID, that person may be able to provide their birth certificate or immigration document as ID – the other person must have acceptable ID.
+Speak with the registry agent issuing your marriage licence for the details.

 You cannot be currently married (either to each other or someone else).